horskyyaron/blog_v3/content/working-on.md

 ## lazymux

-A TUI for managing your TMUX sessions for your projects.
+[Lazymux](https://github.com/horskyyaron/lazymux) is a TUI for managing your TMUX sessions for your projects.
 Will be using [openTui](https://github.com/sst/opentui/tree/main), a cool tool for creating teminal UIs.

 ## TBTUI